Grace Community Classical School

-The Grace Community Classical School tuition includes: curriculum which will incorporate such programs as Orton Gillingham based phonics, Singapore math, Calculadder math, Foundations and Frameworks reading, Writer’s Stylus writing and grammar, Veritas history, Charlotte Mason science, Latin, geography songs, Bible catechism (from parents’ tradition), and a reading list.
+The Grace Community Classical School tuition includes: curriculum which will incorporate such programs as Orton Gillingham based phonics, Singapore math, Foundations and Frameworks reading, composition and grammar, Veritas history, Charlotte Mason science, Latin, logic, Bible catechism, and a reading list.

 Classical School FAQs

 GCCS supplies certified teachers teaching a rigorous core Christian classical curriculum Tuesdays and Thursdays.
 Parents will be responsible to supply the reinforcement and drill work on Monday/Wednesday/Friday, which should range from 2 to 4+ hours, depending on the age of the student.
 The core academics for K-2 happen on Tuesday/Thursday mornings and the enrichment (nature study, art, building, cooking, sewing, robotics, piano, enjoying great literature, etc.) happen at home in the afternoons rather than the other way around.
 These enrichments can be more interest-driven done in the context of the home, but an extended day is available until 3:00 pm.

 Grace Community School is committed to paying teachers a salary that is commensurate with the surrounding public school districts.
 We are also committed to on-going professional development for our teachers.
 Additionally, all curriculum is supplied, both for the time at school and for the drill and reinforcement at home.
 It just costs that much.